AnttiL120/Fall_detection_nano/README.md

 ### Credits

-Credits to the makers of TRT_pose. jaybdub John
+Credits to the makers of TRT_pose.
+jaybdub John
 tokk-nv Chitoku Yato

 ### Thanks
 Thank you jaybdub John and tokk-nv Chitoku YATO for making trt_pose and great starting demo.
+Thank you also to Nvidia and Dusty-nv for the great tutorials founded online.
 ### Contributing
 Antti Lehtosalo @AnttiL120